atomicarchitects/equiformer/README.md

 This repository contains the official PyTorch implementation of the work "Equiformer: Equivariant Graph Attention Transformer for 3D Atomistic Graphs" (ICLR 2023 Spotlight).

+Additionally, in our subsequent [work](https://arxiv.org/abs/2403.09549), we find that we can generalize self-supervised learning similar to BERT, which we call **DeNS** (**De**noising **N**on-Equilibrium **S**tructures), to 3D atomistic systems to improve the performance of Equiformer on MD17 dataset.
+We provide the implementation of training Equiformer with DeNS on MD17 below.
+Please refer to the [paper](https://arxiv.org/abs/2403.09549) and the [code](https://github.com/atomicarchitects/DeNS) for further details.

 <p align="center">
 	<img src="fig/equiformer.png" alt="photo not available" width="80%" height="80%">